BIM Data and Design Files: The Hidden Copyright Risk in Architecture

 The Award and Competition Problem

 Competition submissions are particularly vulnerable.
 Your concept enters a blind competition.
 You place.
-The winning design, or elements of it, appears in a project by a firm that was on the same longlist.
+Elements of a shortlisted design appear in a subsequent project by a firm that was on the same longlist.
 Did they see your concept?
-Did they independently arrive at the same solution?
 Without sealed documentation of your original submission, you cannot prove it.

 What Adequate Protection Looks Like